 5. They give you an ‘important’ job you cannot execute

-Throws you in the deep
+Throws you into the deep

 Or the boss is giving the order in a stream of words, without making much sense, being extremely vague on purpose, letting you swim around in the deep before you actually can swim.
 Later on he can say that you did not understand what was wanted of you or you wasted a lot of time doing the wrong thing.
-Anyway, in both cases you are in dire straits, with hardly any way for a recourse.
-It is his word against yours and usually the boss wins.
+Anyway, in both cases, you are in dire straits, with hardly any way for a recourse.
+It is his word against yours and usually, the boss wins.

 6. They give you an important job to make you the ‘fall’ guy

 Let’s suppose that the company you work for has a lot of work to do, but because of internal circumstances due to mismanagement, the projects can never be finished in time.
 They have exhausted all their reasons, and excuses to various customers, but certainly do not want to lose any of them.
 They prioritize their projects and see that one is going to be very late, maybe half a year over the delivery time or more.
 Read here how they use you for scapegoating.